Alvida: Production

 First announced in August 2014, the project was directed by Shahzad Kashmiri and starred Imran Abbas, Navin Waqar and Sanam Jung in leading roles.
 The production faced delays due to Abbas's unavailability.
-However, by May 2015, the filming was nearing completion, as revealed by with Jung.
+However, by May 2015, the filming was nearing completion, as revealed by Jung.

 Broadcast and release

 With Pashto dubbing, the series broadcast on Hum Pashto 1.
 It broadcast in India on Zindagi in 2024.

 It was available on iflix till 2019, and is currently available on Indian streaming service MX Player.